mjskay/tidybayes/cran-comments.md

+## Resubmission
+This is a resubmission fixing some failures of some examples on Windows on CRAN.
+Original submission comments are below.

 ## Submission comments
 This submission fixes a few bugs, including a minor test case failure caused by the next version of brms (2.20.1).